sonic-pi-net/sonic-pi/INSTALL-MAC.md

 * `cmake` - If installed, it will show the usage of the program
-* `pkg-config` - If installed, it will show a message indicating that a package name should be specified.
+* `pkg-config` - If installed, it will show a message indicating that a the package name should be specified.

 Installation of both the programs can be done through Homebrew or MacPorts